 - Feel like you need to write a Pulitzer Prize-winning novel

 - Re-hash what’s on your resume.
 It’s already on your resume!

 If you are a die-hard underwater chess player, that part of your story can be used to get into business school.
 That’s the thing that makes you different from the sea of other applicants who also have a good GMAT score, GPA, and work history—and that’s what makes your personal brand stand out.

 I struggled with the GMAT—you can read about my seven-month GMAT journey—but you shouldn’t feel disheartened if other aspects of your application are weaker.

 The MBA essay gives you the chance to stand out from your competition and show who you really are to the admissions committee.
 To most admissions officers I have spoken with, your ability to tell your story effectively holds the most weight.

-Our MBA Newcomer, Ryan Price, is the host and founder of MBA Secrets and starts his full-time MBA at BYU Marriott School of Business in the fall.
-We follow Ryan through his MBA journey, giving you the inside scoop on life as an MBA student.
+Ryan Price, is the host and founder of MBA Secrets and is studying his MBA at BYU Marriott School of Business.